thinkjson/clf2tab/readme.md

 # clf2tab

-Convert logs in Apache Combined Log Format to tab delimited for use with unix text streaming tools
+Convert logs in Apache Combined Log Format to tab delimited for use with unix text processing tools

 ## Usage